Intrusive Thoughts vs. Intuition

 A dysregulated nervous system

 They are the brain’s attempt to scan for danger, even when no threat is present.
+Common features of intrusive thoughts:

 Sudden and uninvited